All ideas with AntiGulp as a contributor

 Possibly also allow this with sinks or trees.
 All of these heavy improvised weapons should probably use club skill.

-If you walk over a banana while fumbling, you slip on it, making a lot of noise and destroying the banana.
+If you walk over a banana while fumbling, you should be guaranteed to slip on it, making a lot of noise and destroying the banana.
 (This won’t happen if the banana is hidden under some other object on the square though).

 Spring trap, like the reverse of a trapdoor: stepping on it bounces you up through the ceiling into a higher level, or alternatively just makes you crack your head on the ceiling.